Center for Computing Research

 P.O.
 Box 5800, MS 1320

 I'm interested in mathematical, numerical and computational treatment of Partial Differential Equations (PDE) that arise from various applications, PDE constrained optimization and recently in uncertainty quantification.
 My favorite numerical scheme for discretizing PDEs, and the one I'm mostly experienced with, is the Galerkin finite element method.
-Recently I've been working on mesh-free methods, in particular on Smoothed Particle Hydrodynamics and Generalized Moving Least Squares.
-Also I'm interest in the design and analysis of numerical methods and the mathematical analysis (existence/uniqueness results) of PDEs.
-I'm currently working on different applications.
+I've been also working on mesh-free methods, in particular on Smoothed Particle Hydrodynamics and Generalized Moving Least Squares.
+I'm interested in the design and analysis of numerical methods and the mathematical analysis (existence/uniqueness results) of PDEs.
+I am the lead of the Trilinos Discretization product.

 - Ice sheet dynamics: we develop a finite element multi-physics implementation (FELIX) of equations governing ice dynamics, including nonlinear Stokes-like equations for ice-flow and enthalpy equation for ice temperature .
 We also solve PDE constrained optimization to invert for unknown/uncertain parameters by minimizing the mismatch with observed data and climate forcings.
 Code is written in Albany applications and relies on several Trilinos packages.